-Watch the video and then read on for lots more written info:
+Watch my original video from a few years ago and then read on for lots more written info.

-- That the designation of ABS1, ABS2, and ABS3 for the airbrush kits was the order of expensiveness/extensiveness of the kits.
-Not so.
+Does the designation of ABS1, ABS2, and ABS3 for the airbrush kits indicate the order of expensiveness/extensiveness of the kits?

 - ABS2 – The least intricate kit.
 It comes with the Air Grip (the thing you put the marker in) and the can of D60 air.
 That air lasts 4-5 minutes- some places it says 7-8 minutes, but I mentioned 4-5 to be on the really conservative side.
 In either case, it’s not a lot of airtime.
 I’d recommend this for folks who just want to do a little spritz here and there.
 Replacement costs for the cans are $12-15 depending on where you get them.

 - ABS1N –The middle of the road kit.
 It comes with the Air Grip, can of air called the 180 that contains 30-45 minutes of air, plus an air adaptor, hose, and foam piece to hold the air can.
 More airtime here, and the replacement cans run around $20.

 - ABS3 – This kit goes with the compressor.
 That’s what I have.
 It’s got the Air Grip and air adaptor, and if you get the Copic compressor it comes with the one hose you need.
 Best thing – once you have a compressor, your air is now free!

 Is it easy/logical to step up from one kit to another?